mrapp-ke/MLRL-Boomer/doc/user_guide/testbed/arguments.md

   - `true` Predictions are obtained for the test data.
   - `false` Predictions are not obtained for the test data.

-### Types of Predictions

-- `--prediction-type` (Default value = `binary`)

-  - `scores` The learner is instructed to predict scores.
-In this case, ranking measures are used for evaluation.
-  - `probabilities` The learner is instructed to predict probability estimates.
-In this case, ranking measures are used for evaluation.
-  - `binary` The learner is instructed to predict binary labels.
-In this case, bi-partition evaluation measures are used for evaluation.

 ### Incremental Evaluation